 Maui’s beautiful landscapes and myriad experiences will thrill and delight you.
 So if you are planning a visit and feeling a little overwhelmed trying to decide what to do in Maui, here is my list of 25 amazing things to do in Maui to help you compile your own!

 #1 Admire the Iao Needle

 Want to see a lush tropical valley that comes with a dollop of history?
 Head to Iao Valley State Park, where you can see the beautiful Iao Needle rise up 1,200 feet into the sky.
 This is the valley where King Kamehameha I fought with the armies of Maui over his desire to unite the islands.
 In the mighty battle that took place, he finally emerged victorious.

 After you view the needle, enjoy a rainforest walk amidst lush greenery, waterfalls, and streams.
 Look for the beautiful green or purple taro and other native Hawaiian plants in the park.
 Allow about two hours inside the park.

 #2 Go for a Stroll along Kaanapali Beach at Sunset

-Many of Maui’s beaches are great places to take in a Hawaiian sunset but my favorite is Kaanapali Beach.
+Many of Maui’s beaches are great places to take in a Hawaiian sunset but my favorite is Kaanapali Beach: it is one of the best beaches in Hawaii.
 First, you can watch the traditional cliff dive at Black Rock.
 The diver blows a conch in all four directions, then runs up the rock and lights the torches, and finally dives into the water.
 You will love watching the beautiful 10-minute ceremony.

 Then you can stroll along the stunning gold sand beach, watching the pretty picture made by the crooked palms against the colors of the twilight sky.
 One of my favorite memories of Maui!